Dick Erdlitz

-Richard Alfred Erdlitz (February 16, 1920 in Menominee Township, Michigan – April 3, 2006 in Melbourne, Florida) was an American football running back in the National Football League and All-America Football Conference.
+Richard Alfred Erdlitz (February 16, 1920 – April 3, 2006) was an American professional football running back in the National Football League and All-America Football Conference.
 He played for the Philadelphia Eagles in 1942 and 1945 and for the Miami Seahawks in 1946.
 He played college football and college baseball at Northwestern.

 College career

 While playing college football for the Northwestern Wildcats, Erdlitz earned All-Western Conference honors.
 He was invited to play in the College All-Star Game as the starting quarterback for the College All-Stars on August 28, 1942.

 Erdlitz also played college baseball at Northwestern.

 Professional career

 Philadelphia Eagles

 Erdlitz played for the Philadelphia Eagles in 1942.

 Coaching career

 In 1943, Erdlitz was an assistant coach at Miami Edison High School.